Nooberieno/jura/README.md

 Swift

-jura also support detects and partially highlights certain other filetypes, these include:
+jura also detects and partially highlights certain other filetypes, these include:

 JSON